Find me...follow me. Free trial!

 MaxEmail [KEVIN'S PICK]

-MaxEmail voicemail users can choose from two standard plans.
+MaxEmail voicemail users can choose from three standard plans.
 The Lite plan costs $24 per year and includes a non-local number for use with voicemail and fax, with 100 messages or incoming fax pages included and 5 cents for extra pages/messages.
-The Plus plan ($9.95 a month, $24 billed quarterly or $84 per year) lets users choose a local area code or a toll-free number.
+Sent faxes cost 10 cents each.
+The Plus plan ($9.95 a month, $24 billed quarterly, or $84 per year) lets users choose a local area code or a toll-free number.
 Local number option includes 250 incoming pages/messages and 100 outgoing faxes per month.
 (Toll-free includes 100 outgoing faxes but all incoming faxes or voicemails are 10 cents.)
 Extras are 5 cents each with local number, 10 cents for toll-free.
-Both MaxEmail voice plans have a $10 setup fee.
-Faxes are delivered to email (or multiple email addresses) as PDFs and voicemail messages can be retrieved via email (.WAV files) and phone.
+The Corporate plan is $104.50 per month for up to 10 fax numbers (additional numbers are $7.95 each) and 2,000 inbound fax pages.
+Additional pages are 1 cent per page.
+All MaxEmail voice plans except the Corporate plan have a $10 setup fee.
+Faxes are delivered to email (or multiple email addresses) as PDFs.
+Voicemail messages can be retrieved via email (.WAV files) and phone.
 Messages archived for 30 days; one year with upgrade adding $1.95 to $2.95 per month.
 "Corporate" plans are tailored to fax use, but include voicemail services.
 30-day free trial offered.

 Go to MaxEmail